Ranjit Hoskote: As poet

 Reviewing Hoskote's third volume, The Sleepwalker's Archive, for The Hindu in 2001, the poet and critic Keki Daruwalla wrote: "It is the way he hangs on to a metaphor, and the subtlety with which he does it, that draws my admiration (not to mention envy)...
 Hoskote’s poems bear the 'watermark of fable': behind each cluster of images, a story; behind each story, a parable.
 I haven’t read a better poetry volume in years."

 Commenting on Hoskote's poetry on Poetry International Web, the poet and editor Arundhathi Subramaniam observes: "His writing has revealed a consistent and exceptional brilliance in its treatment of image.
 Hoskote’s metaphors are finely wrought, luminous and sensuous, combining an artisanal virtuosity with passion, turning each poem into a many-angled, multifaceted experience."

 In 2004, a year in which Indian poetry in English lost three of its most important figures – Ezekiel, Moraes, and Arun Kolatkar – Hoskote wrote obituaries for these "masters of the guild".
 Hoskote has also written about the place of poetry in contemporary culture.

 As a literary organiser, Hoskote has been associated with the PEN All-India Centre, the Indian branch of International PEN, since 1986, and is currently its general secretary, as well as Editor of its journal, Penumbra.
 He has also been associated with the Poetry Circle Bombay since 1986, and was its president from 1992 to 1997.

+In 2024, he published "To Break and To Branch: Six Essays on Gieve Patel" and a translation of Mir Taqi Mir’s "The Homeland's an Ocean".